 Schmid was a program author for Pearson’s Silver Burdett Making Music series (2008).
 He was the principal author of the world’s #1 selling Hal Leonard Guitar Method and over one hundred other books/folios/CDs/ DVDs for drumming, guitar, banjo, strings, and choral.
 Dr. Schmid was also the principal author/editor of an 8-volume high school choral textbook, Something New to Sing About (Glencoe/G. Schirmer).
 He presented workshops throughout the United States and in Australia, Canada, Japan, Mexico and Europe.

-Dr. Schmid is the recipient of the 1996 Distinguished Alumnus Award from the Eastman School of Music.
+Dr. Schmid received the 1996 Distinguished Alumnus Award from the Eastman School of Music.
 In 2002 he was named a Lowell Mason Fellow by NAfME and given the Distinguished Service Award from the Music Industry Conference (MIC).
 In 2006, he was named the inaugural winner of the DeLucia Prize for Innovation in Music Education by the Mockingbird Foundation.
 In 2011, Will was given the Weston H. Noble Award at Luther College.

 During his presidency of MENC (1994-96), Dr. Schmid worked to reestablish the importance of active music making in schools and in America at large.
 MENC created new partnership initiatives in the areas of guitar, keyboards, strings, drumming, and singing as exemplified by the Get America Singing . . .
 Again! campaign and the GAMA/NAMM/MENC-sponsored Teaching Guitar Workshops.

 Ann Schmid, Founder/President

 Ann was the founder/director of the nationally known Stringalong Weekends — acoustic music and dance retreats for the general public.
 Ann is autoharp author for the Silver Burdett World of Music, and The Music Connection as well as autoharp books for Hal Leonard Publishing.
 Ann has given folk music and autoharp workshops from Georgia to Wyoming.
-With husband, Will, she has performed on Garrison Keillor’s Prairie Home Show, radio, TV, fests, colleges and schools throughout the country.
+With husband, Will, she performed on Garrison Keillor’s Prairie Home Show, radio, TV, fests, colleges and schools throughout the country.